GrahamDumpleton-abandoned/mod_wsgi-docs/FrequentlyAskedQuestions.rst

 interpreter instance created by Python.

-Further information on these problems can be found in various sections of [ApplicationIssues Application Issues].
-The problems with the expat library are also gone into in more detail in [IssuesWithExpatLibrary Issues With Expat Library].
+Further information on these problems can be found in various sections of :doc:`ApplicationIssues`.
+The problems with the expat library are also gone into in more detail in :doc:`IssuesWithExpatLibrary`.

-*Q*: Why am I seeing the error message 'premature end of script headers' in the Apache error logs.
+**Q**: Why am I seeing the error message 'premature end of script headers' in the Apache error logs.

-*A*: If using daemon mode, this is a symptom of the mod_wsgi daemon process crashing when handling a request.
+**A**: If using daemon mode, this is a symptom of the mod_wsgi daemon process crashing when handling a request.
 You would probably also see the message 'segmentation fault'.
 See answer for question about 'segmentation fault' above.